TykTechnologies/tyk/CONTRIBUTING.md

 The Tyk CLA [must be signed](https://github.com/TykTechnologies/tyk/blob/master/CLA.md) by all contributors.
 You will be automatically asked to sign CLA once PR will be created.

 Once you are CLA'ed, we'll be able to accept your pull requests.
-For any issues that you face during this process, please create an GitHub issue explaining the problem and we will help get it sorted out.
+For any issues that you face during this process, please create a GitHub issue explaining the problem and we will help get it sorted out.

 ***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the repository.
 This policy does not